tonich-sh/relief/CONTRIBUTING.rst

 err and blaming each other doesn't get us anywhere, rather offer to help resolving issues and to help learn from mistakes.

-This text is a slightly modified version of the `Speak Up!
-Code of Conduct`_ which is available under a `CC BY 3.0`_ license and was inspired by the `Fedora Project`_ and the `Python Mentorship Project`_.
+This text is a slightly modified version of the Speak Up!
+Code of Conduct which is available under a `CC BY 3.0`_ license and was inspired by the `Fedora Project`_ and the `Python Mentorship Project`_.

-.. _Speak Up!
-Code of Conduct: http://speakup.io/coc.html
 .. _CC BY 3.0: http://creativecommons.org/licenses/by/3.0
 .. _Fedora Project: http://fedoraproject.org/code-of-conduct
 .. _Python Mentorship Project: http://pythonmentors.com